Kertis4/Kertis4/README.md

 ###

-<p align="left">I am a student in Dublin currently seeking an academic or summer software engineering internship. <br>My main language is python and I am familiar with multiple frameworks for backend development, data science, and machine learning.<br>I am also currently learning C++ (Arduino) embedded systems and memory control for a robotics competition.<br>I have basic SQL skills for querying and database design.</p>
+<p align="left">I am a student in Dublin currently seeking an academic or summer software engineering internship. <br>My main language is Python and I am familiar with multiple frameworks for backend development, data science, and machine learning.<br>I am also currently learning C++ (Arduino) for embedded systems and memory control for a robotics competition.<br>I have basic SQL skills for querying and database design.</p>

 ###